vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Perseverance

 > 1. "Never lie to someone who trusts you.
-Never trust someone who lies to you."" ~ Anonymous
+Never trust someone who lies to you." ~ Anonymous
-> 1. "Success is not final, failure is not fatal: It is the courage to continue that counts." - Winston Churchill -- **Review**
+> 1. "Success is not final, failure is not fatal: It is the courage to continue that counts." - Winston Churchill
-> 1. "Life is 10% what happens to you and 90% how you react to it." - Charles R. Swindoll
+> 1. "Life is 10% what happens to you and 90% how you react to it." - Charles R. Swindoll -- **Review**
 > 1. "Don't watch the clock; do what it does.
 Keep going." - Sam Levenson
 > 1. "The greatest glory in living lies not in never falling, but in rising every time we fall." - Nelson Mandela
 > 1. "It always seems impossible until it's done." - Nelson Mandela